docker/docs/desktop/settings/linux.md

 From the **Beta features** tab, you can sign up to the [Developer Preview program](https://www.docker.com/community/get-involved/developer-preview/){:target="_blank" rel="noopener" class="_"}.

-On the **Beta features** tab, you also have the option to allow version 4.13 feature flags, which are product features Docker is currently experimenting with.
+On the **Beta features** tab, you also have the option to allow feature flags, which are product features Docker is currently experimenting with.
 This is switched on by default.

+### Enable containerd

+Turns on the experimental containerd image store.
+This brings new features like namespaces and faster container startup performance by lazy-pulling images.

 ## Kubernetes